 Capable of silently infecting large numbers of connected devices from only a few initial points of access and bypassing even the most advanced antivirus solutions, Emotet is an immense cybersecurity threat.
 It can also recognize virtual machine environments and avoid sandboxes.
 These kinds of capabilities have previously led the Department of Homeland Security to describe Emotet as "among the most costly and destructive malware."
 The organization estimates that an Emotet attack can cost up to $1 million per incident to remediate even without accounting for the costs that subsequent follow-on attacks like ransomware can have.
 Terrifyingly, in December last year, Emotet was thought to be targeting around 100,000 users per day — impacting 7% of organizations worldwide.

-Proactive Defence Is Critical
+Proactive Defense Is Critical

 Defending against the resurgent threat Emotet poses starts with cybersecurity training for staff.
-Because Emotet has and is most likely to be delivered through malicious emails, every individual should know to never enable a macro within an attachment unless they are sure it is safe.
+Because Emotet has been, and is most likely to be, delivered through malicious emails, every individual should know to never enable a macro within an attachment unless they are sure it is safe.
 By default, all devices should also have third-party macros disabled.
 To mitigate lateral movement, password hygiene within networks is vital, and insisting on 2FA for network access is strongly recommended.

 Alongside these proactive cybersecurity measures, having an effective preventative tool in place is vital.
-Although antivirus solutions can neither detect nor stop at time zero, Emotet or any other kind of fileless malware, solutions that use Moving Target Defense (MTD) can.
+Although antivirus solutions can neither detect nor stop at time zero, Emotet or any other kind of fileless malware, solutions that use Automated Moving Target Defense (AMTD) can.
 Because MTD morphs memory, threats like Emotet cannot find their targets and end up isolated and trapped.